harikas14/Pages/docs/MacSMug-PRIVACY_POLICY.md

 - **Error Reports**: Crash logs and error information stored locally for debugging

 ### What We DON'T Collect
-- ❌ **Passwords**: Your SmugMug password is never stored, transmitted, or accessible to MacSMug
+- ❌ **Passwords**: Your SmugMug password is never stored, transmitted, or accessible to SMugVault
 - ❌ **Photo Content Analysis**: We don't analyze, scan, or process the content of your photos
 - ❌ **Personal Information**: No collection of names, addresses, emails, phone numbers, or other personal details
 - ❌ **Usage Analytics**: No tracking of how you use the application or behavioral analytics